lemonce/lemonce.net/source/docs/setup/interface.md

 <br>

-## Panel
+## Output && Console panel
 ---
-You can display different panels below the editor region for output or debug information, errors and warnings, or an integrated terminal.
+You can display different panels below the editor region for output or debug information or errors and warnings.